sureshkvl/stormflash/README.md

         }
     }

-Delete a service
+Delete a module
 ----------------

     Verb	URI	                 Description
-    DELETE	/services/service-id	  Delete a service in VCG specified by service-ID
+    DELETE	/modules/module-id	  Delete a module in VCG specified by module-ID

 On Success returns 200 with JSON data